Grace/world-of-wordcraft/README.md

 A love letter to early MMORPGs from the 70s, 80s, and early 90s (also known as MUDs) designed for accessibility.
 In-game worldbuilding generated with OpenAI.

 ## Features
-- Screen-reader friendly gameplay (work in progress).
+- Screen-reader friendly gameplay (work in progress), currently has a built-in "speech" command for accessibility.
 - Dynamic room generation with OpenAI.
+- Player roles with escalating priviledges (player, moderator, admin)
+- In-game player chat system
 - NPCs with dialogues and items.
 - Player inventory and trading system.